WisboyAk47/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.
 POWER and DIVIDE are environment variables
 File: 9-divide_and_rule

+***10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath Write a script that displays the result of BREATH to the power LOVE
+File: 10-love_exponent_breath